Season New Cast Iron Gas Grill Grates: 5 Steps

 Maintaining Your Seasoned Grates for Lasting Performance

-Seasoning your new cast iron grates is just the beginning.
-Regular maintenance is key to preserving that protective layer and ensuring your grates continue to perform beautifully for years to come.
+Seasoning new cast iron grates is just the beginning.
+Regular maintenance is key to preserving that protective layer and ensuring grates perform beautifully for years.
 Think of it as a continuous process, where each cook contributes to the seasoning.

 While vigorous cleaning with soap is generally avoided on seasoned cast iron, an annual deep clean with mild soap and water might be necessary if excessive sticky residue or rust develops.
-If rust does appear, gently scrub the affected area with steel wool or a fine-grit sanding pad until the rust is removed, then wash, dry, and immediately re-season the affected area (or the entire grates) following the steps outlined above.
-Always ensure your grates are completely dry before storing, especially in humid climates, to prevent rust.
+If rust appears, gently scrub the affected area with steel wool or a fine-grit sanding pad until removed, then wash, dry, and immediately re-season the affected area (or the entire grates) following the steps outlined above.
+Always ensure grates are completely dry before storing, especially in humid climates, to prevent rust.

 Common Mistakes to Avoid

 Seasoning cast iron is not overly complicated, but certain pitfalls can hinder the process or damage your grates.
-Being aware of these common mistakes will help you achieve the best results.
+Being aware of these common mistakes helps achieve the best results.

 • Applying Too Much Oil: This is perhaps the most frequent error.
 An excessive layer of oil will not polymerize effectively.
 Instead, it will turn into a sticky, gummy mess that can attract dirt and even cause flare-ups during grilling.
 Always wipe off excess oil until the grates appear almost dry, with just a slight sheen.